bstarynk/bismon/userlogin.md

 Dump should also write some `dumped_user_ids` file?
 Not sure of that!

-The password file `passwords_BM` would contain (semi-colon separated) lines with object-id, encrypted password, optional username and should be in `.gitigore`
+The password file `passwords_BM` would contain (semi-colon separated) lines with username, object-id, encrypted password, and should be in `.gitigore`.
+It usually is `$HOME/passwords_BM` but could be given on the command line.